hbctraining/Intro-to-R-flipped/schedules/workshop_schedule.md

    5. [Setting up a data frame to plot (+ the `map()` function)](../lessons/10_setting_up_to_plot.md)
        <details>
          <summary><i>Click here for a preview of this lesson</i></summary>
            <br>We will be starting with visualization in the next class.
 To set up for this, you need to create a new metadata data frame with information from the counts data frame.
 You will need to use a function over every column within the counts data frame iteratively.
-You could do that manually, but it is error-prone, the <code>map()</code> family of functions makes this more efficient.<br><br>This lesson will cover:<br>
+You could do that manually, but it is error-prone; the <code>map()</code> family of functions makes this more efficient.<br><br>This lesson will cover:<br>
              - Utilizing <code>map_dbl()</code> to take the average of every column in a data frame<br>
              - Briefly discuss other functions within the <code>map()</code> family of functions<br>
              - Create a new data frame for plotting<br><br>